nano-o/dag-consensus/README.md

 For this, run e.g. `make trans SailFish.tla`.
 Then you can run the TLC model-checker with e.g. `make run-tlc SailFish.tla`.
 The corresponding configuration of TLC is in `SailFish.cfg`

+Note that we apply aggressive "sequentialization" in order to speed up model-checking (see `SeqSpec` in e.g. `SailFish.tla`)